17th week of pregnancy

 Mock grinned, and she squealed as he yanked her against him, hoisting her off her feet as he kissed her down the neck, smelling her, tasting her, taking deep breaths of her hair.

 Grinda clung to him, legs and arms wrapped around him, face buried in his chest.
 Then Mock hoisted her properly into his arms and kissed her so long and hard she had to pull away.

 ‘Mock,’ she gasped.

-Mock licked his lips.
-Hoisting her more securely in his arms, he carried her back, kissing her along the way.
+Hoisting her more securely against him, Mock carried her back, kissing her along the way.